Mind the Gap

 Our plan of action

-Together with the Aspen Institute, we wanted to settle some factors.
+Together with the Aspen Institute, I realized it was important to settle some factors.

 Clarify the semantic nuances & ambiguities